Emma-CH/PreVEAB/README.md

     Note: Please make sure that the input file "DEMO_seq" is accessible under current directory.

-* Calculated the predicted vaccine efficacy of candidate vaccine virus isolate, using the option:
+* Predicted vaccine efficacy of candidate vaccine virus isolate, using the option:

     Unix command: